HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 #### Outline value iteration, an important example of generalized policy iteration

 Value Iteration combines (greedy) policy evaluation and improvement into a single step.
+The algorithm doesn't reference any particular policy, hence the name "value iteration".

 In Value Iteration, we make passes over all the states, running only one step of (greedy) policy evaluation per state, and using the greedy value to update the state-value.

 ![wk4-value-iteration-algorithm.png](wk4-value-iteration-algorithm.png)
-The algorithm doesn't reference any particular policy, hence the name "value iteration".

-Instead of updating based on a fixed policy, we update based on the action that maximises the current value estimate.
+Instead of updating based on a fixed policy, we update based on the greedy policy, ie, the action that maximises the current value estimate.

 #### Differentiate between synchronous and asynchronous dynamic programming methods